leobago/jlesc.github.io/_projects/sdc_detection.md

 ## Results for 2019/2020
 Most of the partners of this project started working in other projects and there has not been any recent update/work done on this topic.
 Therefore, we are suspending the project and potentially mark it as finished in 6 months if no further comments/petitions are raised by any of the partners.

+## Results for 2020/2021
+The project has been suspended for over 6 months and all the partners are working on different fault tolerance issues.
+The project is now finished.

 ## Visits and meetings